Metro saves $400,000 on vacant mechanic jobs while boosting managers' pay

-Australian Manufacturing Workers Union state organiser Jacob Batt has claimed Metro Tasmania is still baulking at a proposal to increase wages to an "industry rate of pay".

-Managers at Metro Tasmania have seen massive pay increases over the past few years, totalling hundreds of thousands of dollars.

-At the same time, the union has claimed the bus group has saved over $400,000 in wages for unfilled mechanic vacancies.
+Managers at Metro Tasmania have seen "massive" pay increases over the past few years totalling hundreds of thousands of dollars, while at the same the bus group has saved over $400,000 in wages for unfilled mechanic vacancies, a union has claimed.

-"That is well below what Metro management is receiving and is the only way to fix recruitment and retention issues," Mr Batt said.
+"That is well below what Metro management are receiving, and is the only way to fix recruitment and retention issues," Mr Batt said.

-He said about a third of mechanic positions are vacant at Metro because its pay rates are well below industry averages.
+About a third of mechanic positions are vacant at Metro because its rates of pay are well below industry averages, he said.

 The company has saved at least $400,000 in expenditure by continuing to operate with numerous vacancies.

-He unveiled leaked internal Metro documents that showed that a restructuring last year resulted in company expenditure on maintenance management positions increasing by 134 per cent over the previous two years.
+He unveiled leaked internal Metro documents that showed that a restructure last year resulted in company expenditure on maintenance management positions increasing by 134 per cent over the last two years.

 This included a wage jump for Metro's new asset and infrastructure manager, Danny Thompson, who replaced state maintenance manager Philip Jenkins, who resigned in 2022.

+They also created a new role to fulfil some of the duties of the state maintenance manager, he said.

-Mr Thompson now earns an annual salary of $132,000, compared to the full-time equivalent of $95,000 that Mr Jenkins made just a year earlier.
+Mr Thompson now earns an annual salary of $132,000, compared to the full time equivalent of $95,000 that Mr Jenkins was earning just a year earlier.

 Metro's human resources head Jacqueline Allen, who is leading the stalled negotiations with Metro mechanics, is paid over $188,000, up 18 per cent over the past two years, according to the leaked pay documents.